 Read more about living in the Argyle School District

 New home construction has exploded in the Argyle School District in recent years.
 Large, master planned neighborhoods like Canyon Falls and Harvest are bringing new students to the district.
 AISD has a plan for that.
-The district saw the passage of a $66 million bond package in 2017 that allows for two new elementary schools, a new high school, renovations and technology upgrades.
+The district saw the passage of a $66 million bond package in 2017 , and in May 2022 an additional $267 millioin was approved by area voters.

 Doubling in Size

 This latest bond approval brings two new elementary schools to the district, for a total of 5 in 2026.
 Additionally voters approved a new middle school for 2025.

 A new $27 million dollar stadium was also given the go-ahead for Argyle High School, located in the Canyon Falls neighborhood, as well as an Indoor Activity Center at the school.
 These new facilities will benefit the school as it transitions to Class 5A in 2022-2023.